 Bangkok’s Underground Railway

 The Bangkok MRT is an underground subway line.
 It’s a fast, clean, safe and efficient way of getting around Bangkok.
 It complements the BTS system and the two networks connect at five stations on the network.
 The MRT also connects to the ARL Airport Rail Link.
-New lines are under construction with the next extension due to open on March 2020.
+New lines are under construction with the latest extension now open with full service.

 Bangkok MRT Lines

 It comprises two lines, Blue & Purple.
 The Blue line runs between Laksong and Tao Poon.
 Trains leave Tao Poon in two directions.
 Firstly via Ratchadaphisek Road directly to Laksong.
 Secondly to Tha Phra following a route south of the Chao Phraya River.
 The two routes connect at Tha Phra where you change platforms to continue to Lak Song or back to the other line.
-The Tao Poon–Tha Phra spur has just opened and is running a trial schedule from 10.00-16.00 only and is free.
-Full service with fares will commence at the end of March 2020.
+The Tao Poon–Tha Phra spur has just opened and is running a full service.
 The Purple line runs between Tao Poon and Khlong Bang Phai.
 The trains are air-conditioned and comfortable but can be crowded during morning and evening rush hours Monday to Friday.
 Operating hours are 05.30-24.00, 7 days a week.
 Frequency is every 4-6 minutes.